Chewing the Fat: John Shields of Gertrude’s

 After the band-aid debacle, John honed his skills there in Provincetown for several years, then eventually headed back south to the Waldorf-Astoria Hotel in NYC and then home to Baltimore.
 He worked in various kitchens including at Uncle Charlie’s Bistro with legendary Baltimore chocolatier Albert Kirchmayr, who at the time was a pastry chef there.
 Then, California called him west…

-In 1978, he went to Northern California on vacation.
-And, stayed.
+In 1978, he went to Northern California on vacation – and, stayed.
 He quickly bonded with a group of creative people working in food, none of whom had attended culinary school.
-They worked in an area of Berkeley referred to as the Gourmet Ghetto – people like Jeremiah Tower and Alice Waters of Chez Panisse, Jonathan Waxman of Barbuto and Sue Conley and Peg Smith of Cowgirl Creamery, to name just a few.
+They worked in an area of Berkeley referred to as the Gourmet Ghetto – people like Jeremiah Tower and Alice Waters, Jonathan Waxman and Sue Conley and Peg Smith of Cowgirl Creamery, to name just a few.
 This was the birth of California Cuisine…and here is Baltimore boy, John Shields.
 (This was the part where I was like, I had no idea…) He cooked at A’la Carte, where they changed the menu every day, something unheard of at the time.
 He was heavily influenced by this creative, super locally-focused food scene and he met the most interesting people.
 For example, he bought quail from a local farmer who also happened to be an opera singer.
 He organized dinners pairing his food with Napa wines from wineries run by people who would become friends of his – and it all felt very natural to him.
 Being creative and collaborative – along with thinking on your feet – was a big part of it.
 He could just do it.
 And that felt good.

 Later he ran and owned Gertie’s Chesapeake Bay Cafe from 1983-1992, then also Saul’s Deli, which was regarded as Northern California’s premier Jewish deli.
 He ran Saul’s until 1997 when he moved back to Baltimore to open Gertrude’s at the BMA.
 And, you probably know the rest.
 He is a tireless volunteer for the local Baltimore community, raising money for organizations like Moveable Feast.
 He is such a Baltimore guy.
 So easy going and personable.
 Kind.
 (That’s the part I already knew…the giving soul and kind heart.)